kayshcache/t4a1-workbook/README.md

+# Reading List from Michael
+- Wikipedia CORS
+-
 # T4A1 - Developer Workbook
 {Fullname}__T4A1.zip

 ## Q1 Provide an overview and description of a standard source control process for a large project
 The git repository must be created first and connected with a remote repository so that all the developers can commit to it.
 The workflow description goes here:
+Branch from your own fork of the repo
+Pull request from your own
+every morning git pull
+push

 When the project is larger will everyone be on their own branch?
 Pull requests merge branches ( does it merge the branch back into master? )